No more daily commutes, no more annoying colleagues and working in your pajamas – Of course, I’m in!

 If we assume that we only use half of that for work, that makes 925 USD a year for business attire.

-And these is only the initial costs.
+And these are only the initial costs.
 You often can’t throw your expensive apparel in your washing machine.
 A report by First Research says that businesspeople spend between 500 and 1,500 USD annually on dry cleaning.
 Madness!

 Working from home in your casual, every-day outfits would surely save you that money.